 How many times has a customer come into your store asking this million dollar question?
-We can't recall the number of conversations we've overheard debating the choice to bring in a different brand and, more specifically, a different fiber.
-Today, we would like to address this key question and provide you with all the information you’ll need to make decisions for both your business and customer needs.
+We can't remember how many discussions we've heard about choosing to go with a different brand and especially a different fiber.
+Here we want to address this key question and provide all the information you need to make decisions based on the needs of both your business and your customers.

-Here at Aurifil, we have been cotton makers and experts since 1983.
-We are not here to demonize polyester, but instead to share our extensive knowledge about the benefits of cotton and to dispel any misbeliefs about how it can be used.
-We’ve also prepared some information on our production process and how our spools are made.
-Careful, chances are you will turn into a cotton snob after it all if you are not already.
+At Aurifil, we have been cotton thread makers and experts since 1983.
+We're not trying to demonize polyester, we're just sharing our extensive knowledge of the benefits of cotton and trying to dispel any misconceptions about its use.
+We have also prepared information about our manufacturing methods and the way our coils are manufactured.
+Be careful, you'll probably become a cotton snob after all, if you aren't already!

-First, we’d like to stress that there is no wrong or right answer.
+We want to emphasize that there is no wrong or right answer.
 Both cotton and polyester are good choices depending on your needs.

-1 -- Always choose thread based on your fabrics.
-We know how much time, effort, and dedication goes into each and every work of art and that achieving a professional finish requires more than just sewing skills; it's the right needle, the perfect fabric, and always the correct thread!
+1. Always choose the thread according to the fabrics.
+We know how much time, effort and dedication goes into each piece of art and that achieving a professional finish requires more than just sewing skills; it's the right needle, the perfect fabric and always the right thread!

-Additionally, it is not only important to match thread fiber to the fabric but also to choose a good quality thread in order to avoid knots, poor stitch formation, lint, and frequent breakage."For piecing quilts and garments, one of the guiding principles for choosing threads is that the thread should never be stronger than the fabric being joined.
+"When cutting pieces and clothes, one of the guiding principles when choosing threads is that the thread must never be stronger than the fabric to be joined.
 If there is stress on the seam, either from wear or pulling, we want the thread to break before the fabric tears.
-Repairing a popped seam is easier than repairing a seam where the fabric has torn along the seam." --- Carrie Nelson for Moda Fabrics Thread Matters.
+It is easier to repair a damaged seam than around the seam torn cloth." --- Carrie Nelson, Moda Fabrics, Thread Matters.
+[Sarah Maxwell]

-2 -- Cotton is a natural fiber composed of pure cellulose.
-It is soft, breathable, and hypoallergenic, making it the perfect go-to choice whether for baby quilts, garments, masks, or any other project.
-Your customers will never have to worry about leaving the thread unattended if there is a child or a puppy around.
+2. Cotton is a natural fiber consisting of pure cellulose.
+It is soft, breathable and hypoallergenic, so it is the perfect choice for baby blankets, clothes, masks and other jobs.
+Your customers don't have to worry about leaving the wire unattended, even if there is a child or pet nearby.

-Aurifil threads are also OEKO-TEX certified which means they are tested for harmful substances and are harmless for human health.
+Aurifil threads are also ÖKO-TEX certified, which means that they have been tested for harmful substances and are harmless to human health.

-3 -- Aurifil cotton is strong and virtually lint free.
-It’s wrongly believed that cotton threads are weak and easily breakable.
-Aurifil threads are 100% long staple Egyptian cotton.
-They undergo 15 steps in production before they are wound on the spools you know and love.
-One of the most important is Mercerization, where the thread is treated with a solution of caustic soda that is responsible for making the cotton fibers more uniform and enhancing its strength, luster, and tenacity.
-If customers complain that their cotton threads break and that ‘breakage doesn't happen with polyester’, know that they may have chosen the incorrect thread weight for the project, the wrong needle, or that tension adjustments may be necessary...
+3. Aurifil cotton is strong and almost lint-free.
+It is wrongly believed that cotton threads are weak and break easily, Aurifil threads are 100% long staple Egyptian cotton.
+They go through 15 production steps before they are wound on the familiar and beloved reels.
+One of the most important steps is mercerization, where the yarn is treated with an alkaline soda solution that makes the cotton fibers smoother and increases their strength, luster and toughness.
+If customers complain that their cotton threads break and that "polyester doesn't break", know that they may have chosen the wrong weight of thread for their work, the wrong needle, or missed the tension adjustment...
 All these details matter!

-4 -- Cotton is sustainable.
-Unlike its counterpart, cotton fibers are renewable and biodegradable, making it an environmentally-friendly choice.
-The majority of synthetic fibers are petroleum based, meaning they come from non-renewable resources.
-Of course there is always room for improvement and Aurifil is working hard to create a more sustainable future.
+4. Cotton is sustainable.
+Unlike its counterparts, cotton fibers are renewable and biodegradable, making it an environmentally friendly choice.
+Most synthetic fibers are petroleum-based, meaning they are derived from non-renewable natural resources.
+Of course, there is always room for improvement and Aurifil is working hard to create a more sustainable future.

-While still in the thick of research, Aurifil has already taken some important steps.
-We’d invite you to explore via the links in the list below.
-These partnerships and certifications are important, but they are just the beginning.
+Although Aurifil is still in the research stage in many respects, it has already taken important steps on this path.
+We invite you to explore the list of our partnerships and certifications below.
+These are important, but they are just the beginning.

-- Partnership with Plastic Bank initiated in January 2019.
+- Cooperation with Plastic Bank started in January 2019.

-- Use of Recycled Plastic: starting from 2020, Aurifil is using recycled plastic for the production of cones and spools!
+- Use of recycled plastic: From 2020, Aurifil uses recycled plastic to manufacture cones and coils!

-- 2021 Partnership with Earth League International for the protection of the earth’s endangered species.
+- 2021 Partnership with Earth League International to protect Earth's endangered species.

 - Oeko-Tex certified